lpbaril/codebase-audit/README.md

 | `graphql-audit.md` | GraphQL APIs |
 | `api-penetration-testing.md` | Active security testing |
 | `frontend-performance-audit.md` | Frontend performance, Core Web Vitals, SEO |

 ---

-## 📝 How to Use Prompts

-### With Claude (Recommended)

-1. Open the phase markdown file
-2. Copy the prompt section (between triple backticks)
-3. Paste into Claude conversation
-4. Provide the requested code files
-5. Review and document findings

-### With Other LLMs

-The prompts are designed for any capable LLM.
-Adjust context window usage as needed.

-### Best Practices

-- **Feed code in logical chunks** - Don't overwhelm the context window
-- **Save carry-forward summaries** - These provide crucial context
-- **Document as you go** - Don't wait until the end
-- **Verify findings** - LLM analysis should be validated

----